manifoldx/typed-sdk/docs/UTILS.md

 <sup>utils</sup> . formatMan ( gwei )   <span class="title-ref">=&gt; string</span>
-Formats an amount of _gwei_ into a decimal string representing the amount of MXW.
+Formats an amount of _gwei_ into a decimal string representing the amount of ERC.
 The output will always include at least one whole number and at least one decimal place, otherwise leading and trailing 0's will be trimmed.